BONUS: learn directory structure

 This is a desctructive operation that CANNOT be undone on MacOS or Linux/Windows Subsystem for Linux, use it wisely

-rm -rf parent
+rm -rf doe

 on Windows without Windows Subsystem for Linux use Remove-Item -Recurse -Force instead of rm -rf

-Remove-Item -Path parent -Recurse -Force
+Remove-Item -Path doe -Recurse -Force

 the terminal goes back to the command line